orthoseg/orthoseg/README.md

 Installation and usage instructions can be found in the [orthoseg docs](https://orthoseg.readthedocs.io)

-As an example, this is an example of how the output of a tree detection on aerial images could look:
+This is an example of how the output of a tree detection on aerial images can look:

 ![Result of a tree detection on aerial images](docs/_static/images/trees.jpg)